itowerONE/hvmon/README.md

          set your password for Grafana admin user in ADMIN_PASSWORD property

   * prometheus/file_sd/
-         if you need to add more monitored nodes, you should add additional target files in file_sd directory also need to add additional IP addresses into extra_hists for prometheus service into docker-compose.yml file.
+         if you need to add more monitored nodes, you should add additional target files into file_sd directory, add additional IP addresses into extra_hosts for prometheus service in docker-compose.yml file as well.
 ```

 When configuration is done start up containers with command:

 ```